Efficient Non-sequential Division for FPGAs: Introduction

 \section{Introduction}

-Division is considered to be the most complex of all four basic arithmetic operations \cite{meyer2004digital}.
+The division operation is considered to be the most complex of all four basic arithmetic operations \cite{meyer2004digital}.
 This complexity is mainly reflected in the effort required for calculating the reciprocal operation.
 If one has the reciprocal $1/x$ of a number $x$, the result of a division can be obtained by multiplication with such a reciprocal.
-The use-cases of efficient reciprocal operations are manifold.
+The use cases of efficient reciprocal operations are manifold.
 Especially for iterative algorithms, where the division or reciprocal operation often has to be performed within an iteration, one would like to have a fast reciprocal operation.
 This is crucial for algorithms where the operand of the reciprocal operation depends on results calculated in previous iterations.
 Such dependencies often hinder an efficient pipelining of calculation units.
 Examples are algorithms where divisions are used to calculate stopping criteria \cite{stoppingcrit} or architectures using non-linear functions \cite{actfunc} based on divisions.
-Often hardware dividers are avoided or approximated in such architectures \cite{stoppingcrit, actfunc, divAvoided} as "division consumes too much cycles and area" \cite{divAvoided} or are delegated to a connected CPU \cite{divDelegated}.
+In recent years, Field Programmable Gate Arrays (FPGA) have become increasingly popular as platforms for data science applications.
+Examples of works where FPGAs have been successfully used span from training support vector machines \cite{trainsvn}, over convolutional neural network (CNN) implementations \cite{fpgacnn}, to accelerators for recommendation algorithms \cite{recomenda}.
+FPGAs allow for massive parallelism combined with easy reconfigurability.
+Having an efficient approach to calculating division is especially crucial when implementing algorithms on FPGAs where typically no dedicated hardware units are available for accelerating the division.
+Often hardware dividers are avoided or approximated in data processing architectures \cite{stoppingcrit, actfunc, divAvoided} as ``division consumes too much cycles and area'' \cite{divAvoided} or are delegated to a connected CPU \cite{divDelegated}.